emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## NetMirror
-### Score: 9/26
-1. Streams load very fast. ✔️
-1. Has 720p only, but can be lowered. 🟡
-1. Site is hit and miss in terms of finding content. ❌
-1. Only 1 server but its decent. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is decent, seems modern, but probably has room for improvement. 🟡
-1. Site has subs for most content and allows adjustments. ✔️
-1. Site has movies and shows, but not much anime. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌

-***
 ## Zoechip
 ### Score: 9/26
 1. Streams load very fast. ✔️